Timeline of the feminist art movement in New Zealand: 1970s

 The Wellington Women's Gallery opens.
-Founded by Marian Evans, Anna Keir and Bridie Lonie the gallery was established as a non-profit, designed to 'support and promote women artists’.
+Founded by Marian Evans, Anna Keir and Bridie Lonie the gallery was established as a non-profit, designed to 'support and promote women artists'.

+Linda Buis begins her partnership with Peter Roche.Together they will enact key performance works through to 1985.

 The National Art Gallery (now the Museum of New Zealand Te Papa Tongarewa) establishes the Women's Art Archives, designed to collect the 'existing, neglected work by women and keep track of new work'.
 The archive is expanded to include Australian and Pacific women artists.